 Being someone who often can get mountain sick on these journeys, I try to sleep most of the way.
 Though it can be hard to keep your eyes closed while being tossed around each corner.
 The van is packed full of people with a couple of bags downs the middle which cannot fit in the back of the van.

 A couple of hours into the journey we pull over at the impressive ‘loo with a view’ stop.
 The bathrooms are unimpressive, though the view is quite the opposite.
-Even being the burning season we can still see across the valley and over all the beautiful rolling hills.
+Even being the burning season we can still see across the valley and over the beautiful rolling hills.
 There are a couple of snack places here, but I had purchased some lollies and chips last night at a supermarket to keep me going.

 Sleeping away a few more hours on the bus the landscape quickly begins to change.
 The rolling hills become impressive karst mountains and we follow alongside a river to the town of Vang Vieng.
 Pulling into the bus station outside of the center of Vang Vieng we quickly become swarmed with tuk-tuk drivers.
 Being 2 kilometers outside out the town options are limited, especially in the heat.
-We quickly give in and pay the 20,000kip to a shared ride to the doorstep of our hostel.
+We quickly give in and pay the 20,000LAK to a shared ride to the doorstep of our hostel.